jobiols/docker-odoo-backup/README.md

 # docker-odoo-backup
-This images makes backup of database and data per customer
+This images makes backup / restore of database and data per customer